AmirBachir/Hypermedia_NuxtWebsite/README.md

 #### TheParagraph
 This component used in the city of brescia page includes information and images about Brescia and his history.
 #### TopicCard
 This component is used inside the homepage as preview of the sections: service types, itineraries, points of interest and events.
-It includes the title an image and a short description of the realted content.
+It includes the title an image and a short description of the related content.
 ### Routing
+Using Nuxt.js it was not necessary to set the routing of pages manually, indeed Nuxt generates the routes configuration based on the files inside the pages folder.
+### Server
+The server side rendiring approach (SSR) has been chosen.
+In this way all the pages are rendered in the server and then sent to the browser when requested.
+Furthermore SSR grants better SEO optimization.
-### Mixins
+### Database
+The content of the website is contained in a Postgres Database.
+The queries to handle the requests are executed through Sequelize.

 ## Relevance to best practices